March 3

 Come and let us advise you!

-3. appropriate quantities of eggs
+3. Adequate amounts of eggs

 eier gesund cholesterin

-4. eggs in a balanced diet
+4. Eggs in a balanced diet

 sind eier ungesund